 • The Framingham Project for Incarcerated Women offers legal services and educational seminars to women incarcerated at MCI-Framingham, South Bay House of Correction, and Kingston House.
 This year the project has counseled 75 women.

-• The Hampden County Housing Court Project, in collaboration with several other organizations and private law firms, provides pro bono representation to indigent tenants and landlords facing eviction in Western Massachusetts.
+• The Hampden and Hampshire County Housing Court Project, in collaboration with several other organizations and private law firms, provides pro bono representation to indigent tenants and landlords facing eviction in Western Massachusetts.
 The project has handled 85 cases this year.

 Click here for the 2012 Annual Report

 Please click on the left navigation pane to see our